 It is with this in mind that the start-up incubator is planned to start in Autumn.
 Fabrice Marquet was chosen out of 120 candidates to make this project a reality.
 The government plans to develop it with Monaco Telecom and its majority shareholder, the “serial entrepreneur” Xavier Niel as humorously described by Jean Castellini.

 The incubator is planned to be used not only for telecom companies but also as a terrain for innovative businesses in the fields of finance, sustainable development and health.
 “These businesses could complete the Monegasque landscape and position the country in the domain of innovation”.

-Martin Peronnet the general manager of Monaco Telecom operations told the Monaco Matin that the new incubator will be “a tool of choice to accompany new businesses with good ideas” also reminding us that Xavier Niel is about to launch the largest start-up incubator in France (1000 businesses, 3000 positions).
+Martin Peronnet the general manager of Monaco Telecom operations said that the new incubator will be a tool of choice to accompany new businesses with good ideas also reminding us that Xavier Niel is about to launch the largest start-up incubator in France (1000 businesses, 3000 positions).

 The one in Monaco will open its doors in Autumn “it will be capable of hosting 20 start-ups.
 We hope to see 6 to 10 of them here before the end of the year.
 The search for candidates hasn’t started yet”.